jonasmalacofilho/lbelcard/README.md

 -- import the new data into a temperary table;
--- you must check that all data has been imported CREATE TEMPORARY TABLE newdata(conta INTEGER PRIMARY KEY, ncpf);
+-- you must check that all data has been imported CREATE TEMPORARY TABLE newdata(conta, ncpf);
 .import <path> newdata
 SELECT count(*) from newdata;
+SELECT count(distinct conta) from newdata;  -- if different, decide whether to verify or ignore

 -- normalize the cpf and insert (or replace) it for each belNumber/conta INSERT OR REPLACE INTO BelUser SELECT conta, substr('00000000000' || ncpf, -11, 11) FROM newdata;